 Pharmacists are trusted experts who can explain what medications are for, how to take them, and if there are potential drug interactions or side effects.
-Talking with them about your older adult’s medication helps keep them healthy and feeling as good as possible.
-Walgreens shares 8 important questions to ask the pharmacist when your older adult gets a new prescription.
+Talking with them about an older adult’s medication helps keep them healthy and feeling as good as possible.
+Walgreens shares eight crucial questions to ask the pharmacist when your older adult gets a new prescription.

 About half of the 3.8 billion prescriptions in the U.S. are taken incorrectly.
 This includes mistakes around timing, dosage, frequency, and duration.

 Avoid misunderstandings about medications by reaching out to a pharmacist.
-Surveys have found that pharmacists come out on top as one of the most trusted healthcare professionals.
+Surveys have found that pharmacists rank among the most trusted healthcare professionals.

 Think of the pharmacist as part of your older adult’s care team.

-If they see multiple specialists for various conditions or the doctor’s office isn’t up-to-date on all their prescriptions, their physician may not be aware of all the medications they’re taking.
+If they see multiple specialists for various conditions, or if the doctor’s office isn’t up to date on all their prescriptions, their physician may not be aware of all the medications they’re taking.

-Pharmacists are willing to help you understand why your older adult needs the medication, give details on how to take it properly, help manage side effects, evaluate cost-effectiveness, and review their full medication list to find out if there are any dangerous medication interactions.
+Pharmacists are willing to help you understand why your older adult needs the medication, give details on how to take it correctly, help manage side effects, evaluate cost-effectiveness, and review their complete medication list to find out if there are any dangerous medication interactions.

-But before filling the prescription, be sure to talk with your older adult’s doctor to understand its purpose and how it helps their health condition.
+Before filling the prescription, be sure to talk with your older adult’s doctor to understand its purpose and how it helps their condition.

 This is essential to know because some people may decide not to take medication because they don't know what it’s for or why they need it.
 Get your best health outcomes by understanding and properly taking your new and current medications.

-Here are 8 questions to ask the pharmacist to ensure that your older adult is taking medications safely and effectively.
+Here are eight questions to ask the pharmacist to ensure that your older adult is taking medications safely and effectively.

 1. Are there any risks?
 What are the benefits of taking the medication?